 Basket coffee filters and bucket coffee filters are one and the same thing.
-Different people will use different name.
+Different people will use different names.
 Another common name is flat-bottomed coffee filtered, which is very descriptive of its shape.

 The difference between these bucket filters and cone-shaped filters is they have a wide opening and a wide flat bottom where the conical filters come to a fine point at the bottom.

-The difference in shape does have an impact on the flavour of your coffee.
+The difference in shape does have an impact on the flavor of your coffee.
 The conical filter with the fine point and wide opening ensures an even extraction of the flavor compounds.

-Flat bottomed coffee filters can lead to under extraction and an uneven distribution of flavor compounds when extracting.
+Flat-bottomed coffee filters can lead to under extraction and an uneven distribution of flavor compounds when extracting.
 With a quality coffee machine, this is not an issue.
-With manual pour over coffee, you can easily ensure a good even extraction with good, well practised technique, and it will not affect your morning coffee at all.
+With manual pour over coffee, you can easily ensure a good even extraction with good, well-practiced technique, and it will not affect your morning coffee at all.
 Be careful not to flood this type of filter with hot water.

-An Aeropress coffee filter is disc shaped and more of a specialty filter as the generally, speaking it is best that you use the brand’s own custom designed paper coffee filters.
+An Aeropress coffee filter is disc shaped and more of a specialty filter as generally speaking it is best that you use the brand’s own custom-designed paper coffee filters.

 Recently and due to demand and our (as well as others) petition, they have come up with a metal filter.

 You cannot use an Aeropress coffee filter in any other coffee brewer.
-They are fully disposable coffee filters and environmentally aware coffee enthusiasts can compost this type of coffee filter.
+They are fully disposible coffee filters and environmentally aware coffee enthusiasts can compost this type of coffee filter.

 Chemex Coffee Filters